Mike Person

-Michael Sean Person (born May 17, 1988) is a former American football guard.
-He was drafted by the San Francisco 49ers in the seventh round of the 2011 NFL Draft.
-He played college football at Montana State.
+Michael Sean Person (born May 17, 1988) is an American former professional football guard.
+He was selected by the San Francisco 49ers in the seventh round of the 2011 NFL draft.
+He played college football for the Montana State Bobcats.

-Person has also been a member of the Indianapolis Colts, Seattle Seahawks, St. Louis Rams, Atlanta Falcons, Kansas City Chiefs.
+Person was also a member of the Indianapolis Colts, Seattle Seahawks, St. Louis Rams, Atlanta Falcons, Kansas City Chiefs.

-Early years
+Early life

 Person was two-time offensive lineman of the year in high school.
 He was named team MVP for Dawson County High School during his senior year.

 College career

 He was selected as an honorable mention all-conference team in 2010.

 Professional career

-San Francisco 49ers
+San Francisco 49ers (first stint)

-Person was drafted by the San Francisco 49ers in the seventh round of the 2011 NFL Draft.
+Person was selected by the San Francisco 49ers in the seventh round of the 2011 NFL draft.
 He was released by the 49ers on August 31, 2012.

-Indianapolis Colts
+Indianapolis Colts (first stint)

 Person was claimed off waivers by the Indianapolis Colts on September 1, 2012.
 The Colts waived Person on September 10, 2012.